Statement of Purpose

 - Mary Louise Lucas

-The Residential Living Association of The Village of Luther Ridge convenes every 3rd Thursday of the month beginning at 10:00 a.m., typically at the Fleck Center and normally conducts business over the course of an hour.
+The Residential Living Association meets at the Fleck Center every 3rd Thursday of the month at 10:00 a.m. and conducts business over the course of an hour.